UTSC-CSCC09-Programming-on-the-Web/a4-AhmadHakim2004/README.md

 ## Grading

+> [!CAUTION]
+> Please submit on Gradescope on top of pushing your code to Github.
+If you do not submit on Gradescope, your assignment cannot not be graded.

 - Adding and deleting images [10pts]
-- Browsing through the gallery [10pts]
+- Browsing through the gallery [15pts]
-- Commeting on images [10pts]
+- Commenting on images [10pts]
-- Overall application completeness [10pts]
-- UI Layout [10pts]
+- UI Layout [15pts]
 - Credits in credits.html [2pts]
 - UI is elegent and original [10pts]
 - Repository Organization [2pts]
-- HTML written according to best practices [12pts]
-- CSS written according to best practices [7pts]
-- Javascript written according to best practices [13pts]
+- HTML/CSS/JS best practices [32pts]
 - No debugging and or error messages in JS console [4pts]

 Total: 100pts